Broccoli (company): Broccoli Books

 Broccoli Books was a subsidiary that published manga in North America.
 It had a boys love imprint, Boysenberry Books, that launched in 2007.
 It ceased operations in December 2008 and all the titles reverted to the Japanese holders.

 Synch-Point

 The Synch-Point division produced English-language versions of anime and manga for North American distribution.
 Originally started as the anime division for Digital Manga in 2001, they were split off and acquired by Broccoli in 2002.
 They went on a hiatus in March 2005, before shutting down in 2008.
-The company was known for incomplete English dubs, with the exception of "FLCL" which has since been subsequently re-licensed to Funimation, while the second and third seasons were licensed by Warner Bros.
+The company was known for incomplete English dubs, with the exception of FLCL which has since been subsequently re-licensed to Funimation, while the follow-up seasons, Progressive, Alternative, Grunge and Shoegaze were licensed by Warner Bros.